 by Comickook and T Campbell

-She was stopped before she could enter the nightclub by two rather burly male rhinoceroses in black suits. “‘Scuse me, ma’am, but we’ll need ta know yer name ta check if ya have a reservation before we can let ya in.
-Dis is a restricted club,” one rhinoceros said matter-of-factly.
+“’Scuse me, ma’am,” the first rhino rumbled in his deep voice, “but we’ll need ta know yer name ta check if ya have a reservation before we can let ya in.
+Dis here’s a restricted joint.”

-As she left with the loot from the robbery in mental tow, the mysterious female duck said in a seductive Southern belle accent, “By the time all y’all free yahselves from the effects of mah powers, which won’t be for another twenty minutes, ah’ll be miles away and have made a clean getaway.
-Ah’d say that’s a mighty fine debut for the Siren Belle.”
+As she gracefully made her exit, leaving the club in an uproar, the duck spoke with a seductive Southern drawl that had jaws dropping and hearts thumping.
+“By the time y’all find yourselves free from mah powers, which, darlings, won’t be for another twenty minutes or so, ah’ll be miles away, enjoying a clean getaway.
+Ah reckon that’s a mighty fine debut for the Siren Belle!”

-The time when she left was 9:35 PM.
+The time that the Siren Belle left was 9:35 PM.

 At 9:55 PM, the first call came in to the police-dog department.